Patron: His Majesty King Charles III

 La Bohème in Lille

-At 20.00 on July 4, the Philharmonia Chorus will take part in a semi-staged performance of Puccini's La Bohème with the Orchestre National de Lille conducted by Alexandre Bloch.
-A stellar cast will be led by Nicole Car as Mimi and Joshua Guerrero as Rodolfo.
-There will be second performance on July 5.
-Tickets can be obtained here.
+At 20.00 on 4 and 5 July, the Philharmonia Chorus took part in two semi-staged performances of Puccini's La Bohème with the Orchestre National de Lille conducted by Alexandre Bloch.
+A stellar cast was led by Nicole Car as Mimi and Pene Pati as Rodolfo.

 • The Two Towers copy.jpg